Calling

 1. Blaze

 Blaze is a no-code platform for building custom HIPAA-compliant messaging and workflows.
-It enables healthcare teams to create secure intake forms, internal chat, and patient messaging that integrate with existing databases and EHR systems—ideal for organizations with unique processes.
+It enables healthcare teams to create secure intake forms, internal chat, and patient messaging that integrate with existing databases and EHR systems, making it ideal for organizations with unique processes.

 Pricing starts at $1,350 for the Internal plan, with Custom pricing available on request.

-TigerConnect is a clinical collaboration platform built for hospitals and large provider groups, combining secure messaging, voice, video, and alerting in one system.
-It supports on-call routing, escalation workflows, and EHR integration so care teams can coordinate in real time.
+TigerConnect is a clinical collaboration platform built for hospitals and large provider groups that combines secure messaging, voice, video, and alerting in a single system.
+It supports on-call routing, escalation workflows, and EHR integration, enabling care teams to coordinate in real time.

 Pricing: Available on request.